 Cross the Border to Donegal

-You are only right over the border from gorgeous Donegal, so take a trip into the Republic to Derry’s neighbour county of Donegal.
+You are only right over the border from gorgeous Donegal.
+So make take a trip into the Republic to Derry’s neighbour county.
 Buses run daily to the seaside town of Buncrana, or if you have a car, head further north to Moville or even to surf-haven Portrush.
 While you are exploring, make sure to take some time out to visit the Famine Village which tells the story of old Irish life and one of the most trying times in the country’s history.

 See the Guildhall

 The Guildhall is perhaps the most emblematic building in the city, dominating its skyline.
-After being rebuilt twice, it remains at the heart of modern Derry’s culture, with numerous events throughout the year.
+After being rebuilt twice, it remains at the heart of modern Derry’s culture.

 Head inside for an exhibition on the history of Derry city and a look around the main hall and mayor chambers.